 - Phase III Detailed Implementation Plan, to be determined

-Phase 1, October 2019: Requirements and Software Solutions
+Phase 1, October 2019: Requirements, RFP and Software Solutions

-- Gather business requirements from member academic organizations and the third-party vendor software features and solutions.
+- Gather business requirements from member academic organizations and the third-party vendor software features and solutions for an RFP.

 - Considerations will include detailed benefit and gap analysis, along with estimated costs for software and implementation plans.